slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Web Service Extension
 	Web service extensions must use the **ywebservices** (1st preference ) or **ycommercewebservices** extensions as templates
 - Other Extensions
 	All other extensions must use a corresponding template if there is one.
-Otherwise, all other extensions must use the **yempty
+Otherwise, all other extensions must use the **yempty** template

 #### Naming  Conventions
 - An extension name must:
 	- Only contain alphanumeric characters